-Designed for the emerging artist, the Art Refined class will stimulate your teen's creative abilities through focused, in depth art instruction.
-In this weekly class, students learn and shape their skills in a diverse range of fine arts mediums such as: drawing, acrylic painting, watercolour painting, pastels, sculpture, mixed media, and printmaking.
+Designed for the emerging artist, the Art Refined class will stimulate your teen's creative abilities through focused, in-depth art instruction.
+In this weekly class, students learn and hone their skills in a diverse range of fine arts mediums and techniques, such as drawing, acrylic and watercolour painting, pastels, sculpture, mixed media, and printmaking.
 This course welcomes young art enthusiasts of all skill levels and is especially beneficial for those who are considering post-secondary art programs.
 See more about what students will learn in our Art Refined program.

 Ages: 13-18 Years

 - Thursday Evening - 6:45pm - 8:45pm Class Full

 - Saturday Morning - 11:00am - 1:00pm Class Full

 - Winter/Spring - February to June - 18 classes - $270

 - Included for New Students: Personal Art Materials Kit (See Handout)

 - Included for Returning Fall Students: A Top-Up Materials Kit

 - Supplied by Student: Glue Stick, HB Pencil, Pencil Sharpener, Ruler, Scissors, Sketchbook & White Latex Eraser